themancalledjakob/kabk_touching/README.md

 ## preparation
 - install node from https://nodejs.org/en/

+### On windows:
+- doubleclick on 'setupWindows.bat' on Windows (the ".bat" might be hidden by file explorer)

 ## Sensor setup
 - setup the sensor as described last lesson, you can look it up on either of these sites:
 - https://playground.arduino.cc/Main/CapacitiveSensor/